cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

         checkers/{}
 ```

-Then whenever you want to re-compile them, run:
+Whenever you want to re-compile them, run:

 <CodeGroup>